 At phs Compliance, our expert advisors and technicians can provide your business with a complete solution.
 We’re always happy to chat through your needs to establish how we can best support you.

-Through our Tier 1 facilities management client, phs Compliance self-delivered comprehensive project services for replacement emergency lighting across a large fully operational RAF base.
-As a high
+Through our Tier 1 facilities management client, phs Compliance self-delivered project services for the installation and commissioning of replacement emergency lighting to support one of two acute

 This site uses cookies that enable us to make improvements, provide relevant content, and for analytics purposes.
 For more details, see our Cookie Policy.
 By clicking Accept, you consent to our use of cookies.